run-llama/LlamaIndexTS/apps/docs/docs/modules/data_loaders/json.md

 import { JSONReader } from "llamaindex";

 const file = "../../PATH/TO/FILE";
+const content = new TextEncoder().encode("JSON_CONTENT");

 const reader = new JSONReader({ levelsBack: 0, collapseLength: 100 });
-const docs = reader.loadData(file);
+const docsFromFile = reader.loadData(file);
+const docsFromContent = reader.loadDataAsContent(content);
 ```

 ### Options

 Basic:

--`ensureAscii?`: Wether to ensure only ASCII characters be present in the output by converting non-ASCII characters to their unicode escape sequence.
+- `ensureAscii?`: Wether to ensure only ASCII characters be present in the output by converting non-ASCII characters to their unicode escape sequence.
 Default is `false`.

--`isJsonLines?`: Wether the JSON is in JSON Lines format.
+- `isJsonLines?`: Wether the JSON is in JSON Lines format.
 If true, will split into lines, remove empty one and parse each line as JSON.
 Default is `false`

--`cleanJson?`: Whether to clean the JSON by filtering out structural characters (`{}, [], and ,`).
+- `cleanJson?`: Whether to clean the JSON by filtering out structural characters (`{}, [], and ,`).
 If set to false, it will just parse the JSON, not removing structural characters.
 Default is `true`.

 Depth-First-Traversal:

--`levelsBack?`: Specifies how many levels up the JSON structure to include in the output. `cleanJson` will be ignored.
+- `levelsBack?`: Specifies how many levels up the JSON structure to include in the output. `cleanJson` will be ignored.
 If set to 0, all levels are included.
 If undefined, parses the entire JSON, treat each line as an embedding and create a document per top-level array.
 Default is `undefined`

--`collapseLength?`: The maximum length of JSON string representation to be collapsed into a single line.
+- `collapseLength?`: The maximum length of JSON string representation to be collapsed into a single line.
 Only applicable when `levelsBack` is set.
 Default is `undefined`

 #### Examples